xiaomeng-huang-study/Docu_Obsidian/Leadership and Business Communication/Note_Session-4.md

 - ==Approaches to measure culture==
 	- According to object
 		- Description of culture
+			- one culture
 		- Comparison of culture
+			- hypotheses for cultural problems
 		- Intercultural analysis
+			- reasonable analysis of cultural problems and development of solutions
 	- According to method
 		- Quantitative
+			- standardized, questionnaires, statistical methods
+			- Hypothesis testing
 		- Qualitative
+			- not standardized, interviews
+			- Hypothesis generating
 	- According to perspective
+		- Etic
-		- Etic (from an external perspective)
+			- from an external perspective
+			- often involves quantitative data
+		- Emic
-		- Emic (from an internal perspective)
+			- from an internal perspective
+			- often uncover the culturally specific details and variations in a particular phenomenon
 	- According to level of generalization
-		- Microanalysis
+		- Microanalysis (lowest level)
+			- single culture
-		- Macroanalysis
+		- Macroanalysis (highest level)
+			- at a broader, more generalized level
 		- Style analysis
+			- generalization through analysis

 - ==Hofstede's study==
 	- dimensions -> significantly different characteristics among countries